-Foiling the ploy.
+Foiling that ploy.
 Look for a gap between the candidate’s language and thinking ability as demonstrated in the interview compared with that in the resume.
-In the interview, probe suspicious items, for example, that long period of being a consultant to organizations you’ve never heard of.
-Ask for details about engagerments and for the names of the person s/he worked most closely with.
+In the interview, probe suspicious items, for example, that long period of being a consultant to an organization you’ve never heard of.
+Ask for details about engagements and for the names of the person s/he worked most closely with.

 Another example: If the person doesn’t seem bright but claims a degree from a highly selective university, ask for the transcript.
 Background checking services can reveal surprising things.
 I recall an applicant who wrote that his last five years were spent getting a college education.
 A background check revealed his “college education” consisted of a couple of online courses he took while in prison for his third felony.

 The phony reference.
 Bad candidates often get fine references.
 Most often that occurs by their finding someone (not the person's boss) at the former place of employment who liked him or her, or having twisted the arm of the previous employer to give a positive reference in exchange for the employee not suing for wrongful termination.
-Sometimes that’s insufficient, so rather than living with the consequences of a bad reference, the bad candidate gets friends, relatives, or romantic partners to pretend to be the candidate’s boss or coworker.
+Sometimes that’s insufficient, so rather than living with the consequences of a bad reference, the bad candidate gets a friend, relative, or romantic partner to pretend to be the candidate’s boss or coworker.

-Foiling the ploy.
+Foiling that ploy.
 Have the #1 candidate supply six references.
 A bad candidate is unlikely to be able to come up with six phonies.
-Phone each after hours and say, for example, “I’m hiring for an important position: my personal assistant who will have to demonstrate outstanding judgment, ethics, and office skills.
+Phone each after hours and say, for example, “I’m hiring for an important position: my personal assistant, who needs outstanding judgment, ethics, and office skills.
 I’m considering Mary Smith for the position.
 If you think she’d be excellent, I’d love if you’d call me.
 If not, feel free not to call back.”
 Unless you get at least 50% callbacks, you’d be wise to consider another candidate.
 When you do speak with a reference, stress how personally important it is to you to hire the right person.
-Then probe for details about the candidate That should, if only by tone, give you a sense of how good that candidate really is.
+Then probe for details about the candidate That should, if only from tone, suggest how good that candidate really is.